OfficialQuantumStudios/DropDrive-CLI/README.md

 # DropDrive CLI Client

 A command-line interface for the DropDrive file sharing platform.
-This tool allows you to upload, download, manage, and delete files from the command line.
+This tool allows you to upload, manage, and delete files from the command line.
+Note that you cannot download files using this CLI client.
+This is to prevent massive server download abuse.
+If it's going to be added, its going to be only for Premium users.

 ## Installation